Axcient Thin Client: Local File Access Without the Risk of Local Storage

 Exceptionally secure sync and share

 Axcient x360Sync enables document sharing with coworkers for anytime access and collaboration.
 While free versions of file sync and share – like Google Docs and Dropbox – do not secure your files and data, x360Sync includes always-on, continuous backup and protection from data loss, ransomware, and natural or device disasters.
-Other critical capabilities include Microsoft 365 document editing, sophisticated file locking, in-depth auditing and alerting, nearly unlimited storage, long-term retention, point-in-time restores, remote wipe, granular policy management, user and group permissions, and the industry’s first file server enablement.
+Other critical capabilities include Microsoft 365 document editing, sophisticated file locking, in-depth auditing and alerting, flat-fee pooled storage, long-term retention, point-in-time restores, remote wipe, granular policy management, user and group permissions, and the industry’s first file server enablement.

 Before Thin Client, x360Sync kept a local copy of your files in sync with the cloud.
 Users chose which files to store locally through selective sync, and which to keep cloud-only.
 The problem is, as data and file counts grow, the storage footprint to keep that data synced locally also grows – consuming an increasingly large amount of local storage.
 Meanwhile, user devices are shrinking in size and storage capacity for better mobility and battery uptime.
 Clients want the ability to access all of their files locally, without needing to fully download them onto a device selectively.
 Enter, Thin Client…